gotchoices/MyCHIPs/doc/learn-message.md

 traffic for the applicable user.
 The notification will also contain a JSON encoded message.

 The agent service will likewise receive events from other peer agents that need to be communicated to the model.
-These events are managed by issuing an SQL query to a stored procedure with a JSON encoded message as one of the parameters.
+These events are managed by issuing an SQL query to a stored procedure in the database with a JSON encoded message as one of the parameters.

 ### Message Format
 Messages from one agent to another peer agent are sent over [noise protocol](learn-noise.md#noise-protocol-implementation)